New to Sly Flourish? Start Here or subscribe to the newsletter.

 Does that best game come from the pile of notes we have about our own game world or does it come from the polished pages of a published adventure?
 Again, we probably have many differing opinions on this but it is highly unlikely that we've put the same amount of energy and resources into our own world as companies like Paizo, Pelgrane, or Wizards of the Coast have put into their own published adventures.
 There's a lot of power in those published adventures.
 All we have to do is take it.

-Share this article with your friends using this link: https://slyflourish.com/case_for_published_adventures.html
+Share this article by copying this link: https://slyflourish.com/case_for_published_adventures.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.